 Drying is a Form of Curing

-This is the one of the oldest, least labor-intensive, and easiest method to preserve food – so long as you have the climate in which to do it.
+This is the one of the oldest, least labor-intensive, and easiest method of preserving food without electricity – so long as you have the climate in which to do it.
 Not surprisingly, simple drying hasn’t been a traditional preservation method where I live in damp, dark Nova Scotia!

 Drying (also called dehydration) removes all water content.
 This prevents the growth of mildew, bacteria, and mold, which we know thrive in moist environments.
 With the water removed, food can then be stored for long periods of time.